-The following table sets forth the allocation of the McCann's acquisition purchase price to the estimated fair value of the net assets acquired at the date of acquisition.
+The following table sets forth the preliminary allocation of the McCann's acquisition purchase price to the estimated fair value of the net assets acquired at the date of acquisition.
+The preliminary purchase price allocation may be adjusted as a result of the finalization of our purchase price allocation procedures related to the assets acquired and liabilities assumed.
+We anticipate completing the purchase price allocation during the third quarter of fiscal 2019.